hmdlab/REPrise/README.md

 (Optional)
    -h                  Print help and exit
    -v                  Verbose
+   -additonalfile      Output files about masked region(.masked and .bed)

    -match INT          Match score of the extension alignment (default = 1) -match INT          Mismatch score of the extension alignment (default = -1)